Chemical potential of magnon polarons: Introduction

 A growing body of experiments indicates that magnon–phonon hybridization plays a central role in thermally driven spin transport.
 For instance, field–dependent anomalies in spin Seebeck voltages---appearing as characteristic peaks or dips---have been consistently linked to hybridization between magnons and phonons with distinct scattering rates~\cite{flebus17,kikkawa2016magnon,zhang2021long,wang18,Li24}.
 This interpretation is reinforced by the observation that these anomalies are most pronounced at magnetic fields where hybridization is maximized, and that their character can be tuned by adjusting the relative magnetic and acoustic quality of the material~\cite{kikkawa22,Ramos19,Yang21}.
 This phenomenological picture implicitly assumes that phonons, once hybridized with magnons, actively contribute to spin transport and relies on the notion of an effective magnon–polaron chemical potential.
 To date, however, this quantity has been introduced heuristically, i.e., within a theoretical framework that does not explicitly enforce angular–momentum conservation~\cite{flebus17}.
 While these models successfully reproduce key experimental trends, they leave open the fundamental question of whether---and how---this thermodynamic variable can be rigorously defined for hybrid magnon–phonon excitations.

 Here we address this conceptual gap by establishing---within a microscopic, rotationally invariant description of spin–lattice angular–momentum exchange---a definition of the magnon–polaron chemical potential in collinear ferromagnetic and antiferromagnetic insulators, tied to a well–defined, quasi-conserved spin-like component of the total angular momentum.
-We focus on a high-symmetry crystal where the two degenerate transverse acoustic (TA) phonon modes form circularly polarized states carrying angular momentum $\pm\hbar$ along the equilibrium magnetization.
-While our framework applies to a generic magnon–phonon coupling, this high–symmetry example makes the chiral selectivity of the interaction particularly transparent.
+We focus on a high--symmetry crystal in which the two transverse acoustic (TA) phonon modes remain degenerate and combine into circularly polarized states carrying angular momentum \(\pm\hbar\) along the equilibrium magnetization.
+While our framework relies only on the quasi-conservation of the total axial angular momentum of the coupled spin--lattice system and it is thus basis independent, this high–symmetry example makes the chiral selectivity of the interaction particularly transparent.

 In collinear ferromagnets, the single magnon mode hybridizes exclusively with the co-rotating phonon branch.
 We find that, as a result, the two resulting magnon–polaron branches share a common chemical potential, weighted by their respective magnonic spectral content.
 In collinear antiferromagnets, the two magnon helicities hybridize with the correspondingly chiral phonons, resulting in four magnon–polaron bands that organize into two decoupled chiral sectors.
 We show that the four modes are governed by a single chemical potential associated with the conserved angular momentum; this parameter couples with opposite sign to the two sectors and with strength set by their magnonic content.
 In the limit of vanishing hybridization, our results continuously reduce to the known expressions for the FM and AFM magnon chemical potential~\cite{flebus19,Cornelissen2016Magnon}.